POTSDAM Canton-Potsdam Hospital will launch an intensive outpatient program Monday for St. Lawrence County residents with drug and alcohol addictions.

 The program will be able to handle about 10 patients at a time, and Mr. Bullock said he expects it to be full regularly.
 The program will include individual and group sessions.
 The hospital expects the cost to be covered by health plans for those who have them.

-An estimated 20,000 people in St. Lawrence County are addicted to drugs or alcohol and have not been treated, Mr. Bullock said.
+An estimated 20,000 people, or 17.9 percent of the population, in St. Lawrence County are addicted to drugs or alcohol and have not been treated, Mr. Bullock said.

 Patients will go through six weeks of curriculum to learn to think about why they depend on drugs or alcohol, and to consider the reasoning behind their life choices.